MingzheHu-Duke/deid2021/README.md

-# de-id
+# Week 8 Assignment: de-id of DateYear in medical records
-Perl and Python code for de-identifying electronic medical records
+I have chosen to find and deidentify DateYear information in the given medical records.
+The edited deid.py and resulting accuracy statistics (stats.txt) can be found under python directory.

 # Prerequisites
 ## Python
 * Python 3.5.2